fractal-analytics-platform/fractal-tasks-core/README.md

 Fractal provides distributed workflows that convert TBs of image data into OME-Zarr files.
 The platform then processes the 3D image data by applying tasks like illumination correction, maximum intensity projection, 3D segmentation using [cellpose](https://cellpose.readthedocs.io/en/latest/) and measurements using [napari workflows](https://github.com/haesleinhuepf/napari-workflows).
 The pyramidal OME-Zarr files enable interactive visualization in the napari viewer.

-This is the tasks repository, containing the python tasks that parse Yokogawa CV7000 images into OME-Zarr and process OME-Zarr files.
+This is the **core-tasks repository**, containing the python tasks that parse Yokogawa CV7000 images into OME-Zarr and process OME-Zarr files.
 Find more information about Fractal in general and the other repositories at the [Fractal home page](https://fractal-analytics-platform.github.io).

 ## Documentation